History of television: Rignoux and Fournier

 The first demonstration of instantaneous transmission of images was by Georges Rignoux and A. Fournier in Paris in 1909.
 A matrix of 64 selenium cells, individually wired to a mechanical commutator, served as an electronic retina.
-In the receiver, a type of Kerr cell modulated the light and a series of variously angled mirrors attached to the edge of a rotating disc scanned the modulated beam onto the display screen.
+In the receiver, a type of Kerr cell modulated the light and a series of mirrors at various angles attached to the edge of a rotating disc scanned the modulated beam onto the display screen.
 A separate circuit regulated synchronization.
 The 8×8 pixel resolution in this proof-of-concept demonstration was just sufficient to clearly transmit individual letters of the alphabet.
 An updated image was transmitted "several times" each second.

 Rosing

 In 1911, Boris Rosing and his student Vladimir Zworykin created a system that used a mechanical mirror-drum scanner to transmit, in Zworykin's words, "very crude images" over wires to the "Braun tube" (cathode-ray tube or "CRT") in the receiver.
 Moving images were not possible because, in the scanner, "the sensitivity was not enough and the selenium cell was very laggy".